Iconical Graphemes : between Speech & Writing ?

 up-mark grapheme has been used indistinctly to represent the eyes

-and the nose, or, as terminator for the limbs or the hair.
+and the nose, or, as terminator for the limbs or the hair, even the head

 In the "INTI" blanket design